TMJ Treatment in Ridgeland, MS

 TMJ Disorder is a type of temporomandibular disorder or TMD.
-The temporomandibular joint, or TMJ connects your jaw to your skull bones in front of your ear.
-The joint permits you to chew food, talk, and yawn.
-As you can see, ongoing pain to the temporomandibular joint can negatively impact your quality of life.
+The temporomandibular joint, or TMJ, connects your jaw to your skull bones in front of your ear.
+This essential joint allows you to chew food, talk, and yawn.
+Unfortunately, ongoing pain in the temporomandibular joint can significantly affect your daily life and even disrupt simple activities like eating or speaking.

 TMJ disorder, also known as temporomandibular joint dysfunction, affects the joints located on each side of your jaw near your ears.
 Because you use the joints so often, the area can often suffer structural damage.
 For instance, the soft interior discs that cushion the joints may slip out of place.
 When this occurs, the two sides of your joint will grind together, causing pain in the temporomandibular joint.